altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 ---

 ## Widgets
 The power of data apps is in allowing users to interact with data and visuals.
 One way that we can do this is by creating "widgets".
-A [widget] (https://docs.streamlit.io/library/api-reference/widgets) is any interactable part of the page, for example buttons, sliders, checkboxes and uploaders.
-The import difference between widgets and layout components (that we learned in [section 3](https://alleetanner.github.io/graphical-data-apps/posts/03layout/) is that **widgets set the values of variables**.
+A [widget](https://docs.streamlit.io/library/api-reference/widgets) is any interactable part of the page, for example buttons, sliders, checkboxes and uploaders.
+The important difference between widgets and layout components is that **widgets set the values of variables**.
 We will see the Python syntax for this in a moment.

 In the previous section, we created our first chart.
 This has some basic interactivity built-in, for example it can be zoomed and scaled, and it offers buttons to download PDF versions of the chart we have created.
 We also saw how the chart itself is built through a series of parameters.
 So far, we have assigned static values ("hard-coded") the chart parameters, for example we assigned the x-axis data to "Life expectancy" with the parameter `x="Life expectancy"`.
 We can instead assign a variable to this parameter - ie, **we can set the value of a widget to be the parameter of a chart**.